Aniketg1998/Music-Store-Analysis/README.md

 # Music-Store-Analysis_SQL
-Performing analysis using SQL to find answers to the questions provided
+Performing analysis using SQL queries to find answers to the questions provided.